Menswear designers present their new collections at New York Fashion Week - ExBulletin

 Menswear designers present their new collections at New York Fashion Week

-NEW YORK, Feb 10 (Reuters) – From conservative to creative, a gathering of menswear and genderless designers kicked off New York Fashion Week on Friday, showcasing their fall/winter 2023 collections.
+NEW YORK (Reuters) From curator to creative, a gathering of menswear and genderless designers kicked off New York Fashion Week on Friday, showcasing their fall/winter 2023 collections.

-Designer Terry Singh said his brand was synonymous with freedom and family, and wanted to “celebrate who you are now”.
+Designer Terry Singh says his brand is about freedom and family, and he wants to celebrate who you are now.

 Jimmy Alexander, designer of Los Angeles-based brand All Beneath Heaven, was making his fashion week debut.